makklays/makklays/README.md

 Expert and architect in backend development, various APIs, integration with external systems, microservices, and CI/CD.

-I have worked with corporate and international teams and startups in Europe and Ukraine.
+I have worked with corporate and international FinTech teams, Banks and startups in Europe and Ukraine.

 ## 🛠️ Technology Stack: